 I have been a resident of Palm Desert since 1973.
 A few years ago, short-term rentals (STRs) appeared in my neighborhood.
 Before long, my home was surrounded by 3 STRs.

-As a result of my frustration, I felt compelled to start a petition opposing STRs in residential neighborhoods (R1 and R2).
-For the next eight months I walked the city many hours a day, interacting face to face with residents, home owners and long term renters.
-Because, of these interactions I have collected approximately 2000 signatures opposing STRs.
+I started a petition opposing STRs in residential neighborhoods (R1 and R2).
+I walked Palm Desert’s neighborhoods, interacting with residents, homeowners, and long-term renters.
+I have collected over 2,000 signatures opposing STRs.

 Protect Palm Desert Neighborhoods